 The technology accessibility statement shall include, at a minimum:

+A commitment to advancing technology accessibility in the public entity’s ICT and the steps the public entity is taking to remove accessibility barriers to ICT.

 A commitment to a timely response to reports of inaccessible ICT or requests for a reasonable accommodation or modification.

-A prominent notice informing individuals with disabilities on how to request reasonable accommodations or modifications or to report inaccessible ICT.
+A prominent notice informing individuals with disabilities on: (i) how to request reasonable accommodations or modifications; (ii) how to report inaccessible ICT; and (iii) any applicable existing grievance procedures that the public entity is required to maintain under other laws.
 The notice shall provide more than one contact method, which could include an accessible form to submit feedback, an email address, or a toll-free phone number (with TTY), to contact personnel knowledgeable about the accessibility of the ICT.

-11.7 Compliance
+11.7 Exceptions

 (Editor’s note: The compliance section has been removed and the appropriate provisions now appear in section 11.5 Technical Requirements.
 This section now contains a list of specific exceptions.)

-A public entity is in compliance with these rules for ICT that does not fully conform with the technical standards in the following cases:
+A public entity is in compliance with these rules for ICT that does not fully conform with the requirements of section 11.5 in the following cases: